Mahmoudx99/rag-app-v1/README.md

 ### Searching

 1. Go to the **Search** tab
-2. Select search mode:
-   - **Hybrid**: Combines semantic + keyword (recommended)
-   - **Semantic**: Pure vector similarity
-   - **Keyword**: BM25 text matching
-3. Adjust semantic weight slider (for hybrid mode)
-4. Use **Advanced Search** for filters:
+2. Use **Advanced Search** for filters:
    - Filter by specific documents
    - Date range filtering
    - Boolean operators (AND/NOT/OR terms)
-5. Enter your query in natural language
+3. Enter your query in natural language
-6. View ranked results with:
+4. View ranked results with:
-   - Combined scores
+   - Similarity scores
-   - Semantic and keyword score breakdown
    - Source documents and page numbers
-7. **Select chunks** for AI context by clicking checkboxes
+5. **Select chunks** for AI context by clicking checkboxes
-8. Click **"Chat with Selected"** button to start chatting
+6. Click **"Chat with Selected"** button to start chatting

 ### AI Chat